milestonesys/mipsdk-samples-plugin/DynamicView/README.md

 description: Each time an alarm is selected in the alarm list, a MIP message is sent within the Smart Client, to notify all plug-ins about the new alarm being selected.
-To see the dynamic view, you need to have a an alarm list which sends messages.
+To see the dynamic view, you need to have an alarm list which sends messages.
 keywords: Plug-in integration
 lang: en-US
 title: Smart Client Dynamic View